intel/vscode-oneapi-gdb-debug/README.md

 4. Then run this command to rename needed thread '-exec thread name YOURNAME'
 5. Press Continue (F5) on your debug window to see renewed threads

+*On some Linux machines there might be some troubles with SIMD Lanes view.
+This problem is already under optimization.*

 ### Location
 To see the expanded location just hover over the needed cell.